 Within three months of completing leave, a faculty member shall submit a written report detailing the faculty member's accomplishments during the leave.
-The reviewing administrator shall forward this report, with a written evaluation of whether adequate use was made of the leave, through the usual channels to the Vice Provost for System Affairs and Executive Dean for Extended University and the Provost.
-If a faculty member fails to fulfill this requirement or the Vice Provost and/or the Provost determines, after consultation with the Regional Campus Dean, that the faculty member has made inadequate use of the leave, the faculty member may be required to repay all or part of the money received from the University while on leave.
+The reviewing administrator shall forward this report, with a written evaluation of whether adequate use was made of the leave, through the usual channels to the Palmetto College Chancellor and the Provost.
+If a faculty member fails to fulfill this requirement or the Chancellor and/or the Provost determines, after consultation with the Palmetto College Campus Dean, that the faculty member has made inadequate use of the leave, the faculty member may be required to repay all or part of the money received from the University while on leave.
 The written report is to be submitted as part of the faculty member's file during the next application for promotion or post-tenure review.